postech-ami/Axial-mm/README.md

     Please refer to [the README](https://github.com/postech-ami/Axial-mm/tree/main/script).

 ## Inference
+To use the pretrained model employed in our paper, download the checkpoint from [here](https://drive.google.com/drive/folders/1E2DXLLE6d8sYsIid3hgCj-PHwATX_Ue-?usp=sharing).

 There are various modes for inference in the motion magnification method.
 Each mode can branch as follows:

     ├── Inference